Kakadu31/WaveInterference/README.md

  First generates and saves an interference pattern.
 Then, according to the Itteration setting selected in the popup-menu, selects suitable new point sources, by assuming the last image to be a topographical image inducing scattering.
 With the right settings this most often leads to the most stable hexagonal pattern after several ten iteration.
 A randomly occuring hexagonal pattern is proliferated by the simulated feedback-loop.

+Warning: There are a few deprecated methods in the code, which were expected to add additonal functionality, e.g. simulating moving laser spots for the iteration process.
+These turned out to be erroreous and where abandoned.